github/backup-utils/README.md

 (`-v`) that lists files as they're being transferred.
 It's often useful to enable when output is logged to a file.

-The settings and license are not restored by default to prevent overwriting different configuration on the restore host.
-Restore appliance settings and license in addition to datastores by passing the `-c` argument to `ghe-restore`
+When restoring to an already configured GHE instance, settings and license data are *not* restored to prevent overwriting manual configuration on the restore host.
+This behavior can be overriden by passing the `-c` argument to `ghe-restore`, forcing settings and license data to be overwritten with the backup copy's data.

 ### Scheduling backups